 The SSID element (see 9.4.2.2 (SSID element)) and multiple BSSID-index subelements element (see 9.4.2.74 (Multiple BSSID-Index element)) are included in the Nontransmitted BSSID Profile subelement.

-The FMS Descriptor element is included in the Nontransmitted BSSID Profile subelement if the Multiple BSSID element is included in a Beacon frame and if the TIM field indicates there are buffered group addressed frames for this nontransmitted BSSID.
+The FMS Descriptor element is included in the Nontransmitted BSSID Profile subelement if dot11FMSActivated is true for the BSS using this nontransmitted BSSID and if the Multiple BSSID element is included in a Beacon frame and if the TIM field indicates there are buffered group addressed frames for this nontransmitted BSSID.

 The Timestamp and Beacon Interval fields, DSSS Parameter Set, IBSS Parameter Set, Country, Channel Switch Announcement, Extended Channel Switch Announcement, Wide Bandwidth Channel Switch, Transmit Power Envelope, Supported Operating Classes, IBSS DFS, ERP Information, HT Capabilities, HT Operation, VHT Capabilities, and VHT Operation, HE Capabilities, HE Operation, BSS Color Change Announcement, and Spatial Reuse Parameter Set elements are not included in the Nontransmitted BSSID Profile subelement; the values of these elements for each nontransmitted BSSID are always the same as the corresponding transmitted BSSID element values.

-NOTE—A Nontransmitted BSSID Profile subelement may carry other element(s) if the content of the the element(s) are different for the nontransmitted BSSID than those for the transmitted BSSID.(#6182, #7043, #5401)
+NOTE—A Nontransmitted BSSID Profile subelement may carry other element(s) if the content of the element(s) are different for the nontransmitted BSSID than those for the transmitted BSSID.(#6182, #7043, #5401)